MailTape/MailTape-v1/_posts/2020-07-05-Marc-Desse.md

 # MailTape's selection

 ## [Marc Desse](https://www.instagram.com/marc.desse/) – On s'aime
-Marion: **"**Even if I personally think that this song can increase the atmosphere of every room by 5 degrees, it's not bluntly.
-It's more like a f.
-A big festive hug if you prefer.**"**
+Marion: **"**To start summer properly, I recommend that you listen to this song that can increase the atmosphere of any street by 5 degrees with a big cocktail and a large fan in front of you.
+Like a big warm hug blurring the sunny lanes.**"**

 ## [Sam Valdez](https://samvaldezsounds.bandcamp.com/) – Toothache
-Marion: **"**If you are familiar with Mazzy Star's mood, you should immediately feel close to Sam Valdez's voice.**"**
+Marion: **"**If you are familiar with Mazzy Star's mood, you should immediately feel attracted by Sam Valdez's voice.
+She's riding the same waves, with the same intensity.**"**

 ## [Laura Marling](https://lauramarling.bandcamp.com/) – Song For Our Daughter
-Marion: **"**Listening to Laura Marling over the years has been like listening to one's own life evolution.
+Marion: **"**Listening to Laura Marling over the years has been like listening to her own life evolution.
 Starting as a small indie voice playing the ukulele, she has never stopped growing.
 Her latest album is like a climax, but always delicate and subtle.**"**

 ## [Cass McCombs & Steve Gunn](https://cassmccombs.bandcamp.com/) – Sweet Lucy
-Marion: **"**The rock band puts down their guitars for a sensitive acoustic adaptation of their song.
-The best way to appreciate the sense of melody and the elegance of Rob Grote's voice.**"**
+Marion: **"**What better than a naive and catchy melody to complete your waking up in the morning and start brewing your coffee?
+It' s up to you.**"**

 <p id="outroduction">That's it for this morning!
 Thank you so much for joining us.
-Much love to Klô Pelgag for her selection, and to [Thibault Daumain](http://thibaultdaumain.fr/) for this episode's brilliant illustration.</p>
+Much love to Marc Desse for his  selection, and to [Noemie Dijon](https://noemiedijon.tumblr.com/) for this episode's beautiful illustration.</p>